 How does the body use sugars?

-How do sugars fit into a healthful diet?
+Do sugars fit into a healthful eating pattern?

-The FDA closely controls the use of these terms on food labels.
-A “sugar-free” food must contain less than 0.5 grams of sugars per serving.
-A “reduced sugar” food must contain at least 25 percent less sugar per serving than the regular product.
+The FDA regulates sugar content claims on food packaging.
+For example, for a food to use terms such as “sugar free,” “no sugar,” or “zero sugar” on its packaging, it must contain less than 0.5 grams of total sugars per serving.
+Terms such as “reduced sugar,” “less sugar,” or “lower in sugar” mean that food must contain at least 25% less sugar per serving than the regular product.

-Sugars may not be added to a food labeled “no added sugar,” “without added sugar” or “no sugar added.”
+Sugars may not be added to a food that uses the terms “no added sugar,” “without added sugar,” or “no sugar added” on its packaging.
 Processing also must not increase the amount of sugars in the food.

 Do sugars cause diabetes?

 Diabetes is a complicated, chronic disease that affects the way the body regulates blood glucose levels.
 People with diabetes either do not make enough insulin in their bodies or cannot use the insulin their bodies do make.
 Insulin is needed for the body to keep glucose levels in the body’s blood supply steady and to allow the muscles to get the glucose they need from the blood.

 Diabetes presents itself in various forms, including type 1, type 2 and gestational diabetes.
 About 90% of people with diabetes have type 2 diabetes.
 People with type 2 diabetes can make insulin, but their body does not use it effectively, which leads to higher-than-normal blood glucose levels.